mvolkmann/blog/src/swift/SwiftPackageManager.md

 The new tag only exists in the local repository.
 To push it to the remote repository, open a terminal window and enter `git push origin --tags`.
+It seems odd that Xcode doesn't provide a way to do this!

 ## Using Packages